 My most memorable experiences at University would be starting the South Asian Business Society and delivering the keynote at the Harvard College Project for Asian and International Relations conference.

 Kalee was a dual scholarship recipient receiving a Vice-Chancellors International Scholarship and a Professional Leadership Development Scholarship.
-She took advantage of every professional opportunity, “I took part in a placement at Cisco where I investigated the regional readiness of smart cities in Australia.”
+She took advantage of every professional opportunity.
+"I took part in a placement at Cisco where I investigated the regional readiness of smart cities in Australia," Kalee says.

 "This was a fantastic way for me to learn about how 'internet of things' business is carried out and how innovative technology can change the way we live."

-Kalee is just at the beginning of her aspiring career, she wants to continue to contribute to social impact projects and is passionate about educating people about media intelligence.
+Just embarking on her career, Kalee wants to continue to contribute to social impact projects and is passionate about educating people about media intelligence.